LouisT123/AspNetCore.Docs/aspnetcore/data/ef-rp/complex-data-model.md

 SqliteException: SQLite Error 1: 'no such column: s.FirstName'.
 ```

-* Open a command window in the project folder.
+* Open a command or terminal window in the project folder.
 Enter the following commands to create a new migration and update the database:

   ```console
   dotnet ef migrations add ColumnFirstName